 For tax purposes, your adjusted gross income or AGI is essentially your total or gross income minus eligible deductions.
-You can use our calculator below to estimate your AGI using the most common income and deductions for US taxpayers.
+You can use our Adjusted Gross Income (AGI) Calculator below to estimate your AGI using the most common income and deductions for US taxpayers.

 The AGI calculation is relatively straightforward.
-Simply add all forms of income together, and subtract any tax deductions from that amount.
+Using income tax calculator, simply add all forms of income together, and subtract any tax deductions from that amount.
 Depending on your tax situation, your AGI can even be zero or negative.

-There are some restrictions on specific AGI deductions to note when using our AGI calculator:
+There are some restrictions on specific AGI deductions to note when using our gross income calculator:

 - Qualified educator expense deductions are capped at $250.